Loganair Baggage Information

 Pets will always be carried in the hold subject to space being available, unless an assistance dog.
 Puppies must be at least 12 weeks old to travel.

 Cats and Dogs

 Cats and dogs may be carried as accompanied baggage.
 The pet checks-in with you at the passenger terminal and rejoins you on arrival in the baggage hall at the destination airport.
-You are responsible for putting your pet in a suitably approved container, which will be accepted as an additional piece of luggage for which there will be a charge of £10.
+You are responsible for putting your pet in a suitably approved container.
+For full details on requirements for pet carriage please click here

 In order to carry your pet we must ask you to complete this form, it should be completed at the airport and handed to our agents when your pet is accepted, the form can be downloaded here.